 Water Bar & Public Studio is a bar that serves free local tap water.
 It's also an art space and incubator of collaborative projects on water, place, and environment.
-Led by artists Shanai Matteson and Colin Kloecker of Works Progress Studio, Water Bar works with a diverse network of partners, including other artists, researchers, environmental advocates, and our neighbors in Northeast Minneapolis and around the state of Minnesota.
+Led by artists Shanai Matteson and Colin Kloecker of Works Progress Studio, Water Bar works with a diverse network of partners, including other artists, science researchers, environmental advocates, and our neighbors in Northeast Minneapolis and across the state of Minnesota.

 In addition to our storefront taproom and public studio, we bring our pop-up Water Bar to other places and communities, working with local organizations to create projects that build relationships with and in place.

 Water Bar & Public Studio is an artist-led Public Benefit Corporation

 We sustain our storefront space and community programs by providing creative services and products to other businesses and organizations, through strategic partnerships with nonprofit organizations and government agencies, and through social impact investment from others who value what we're building together.

 To connect with us email hello [at] water-bar [dot] org

 Water Bar & Public Studio is a project of Works Progress Studio and a network of creative and community partners.
 We work with these partners to develop and present artistic and design projects, popular education programs, exhibitions, skill-sharing workshops, internships and college classes, scientific research, and place-based advocacy projects on water and environmental justice.